-Many private jet owners also enjoyed the ability to fly between airports without having to move through the airport terminal with hundreds of commercial passengers.
+Many private jet owners also enjoyed flying between airports without having to move through the terminal with hundreds of commercial passengers.

 - Disruptive innovation describes the process by which a product or service takes hold at the bottom of a market and eventually displaces established competitors, products, firms, or alliances.
 The term was popularised by American academic and business consultant Clayton M. Christensen.